 Check Windows IP address settings

-- right-click on active network adapter select properties,
+- right-click on the active network adapter select properties,

 - locate Internet Protocol Version 4 double click on it to open its properties,

 - Here select the radio button to Obtain an IP address automatically and Obtain DNS server address automatically.